Skip to main content

 Main Agent (main directory)

 Each Subagent works independently in its own worktree without interference.
-After completion, the worktree is automatically cleaned up (if there are no uncommitted changes).
+When finished, the worktree is automatically cleaned up (if there are no uncommitted changes).

 This is especially powerful for large batched changes and code migrations.